Best Places to Surf in Brittany, France

 To find out more about the city of Brest that is twinned with Denver visit HERE

-La Torche (Finistere)
+Surfing at La Torche (Finistere)

 Last but not least is La Torche which is considered the mecca of surfing in Brittany.
 The spot welcomes swells from northwest to southwest through the west that form waves on the beach.
 This spot sometimes offers powerful waves that can reach 3 meters, 3.5 meters.